IntroductionToLean/IntroductoryLean/README.md

 ### Special Thanks
-The course took huge inspirations from Kevin Buzzard's formalising mathenatics course at Imperial College.
-A large chunk of the exercise sheets are taken verbatim from his course repository.
+The course took huge inspiration from Kevin Buzzard's formalising mathematics course at Imperial College.
+A large chunk of the exercise sheets is taken verbatim from his course repository.